NLnetLabs/unbound-manual/source/topics/filtering/rpz.rst

 ..   ;; ANSWER SECTION:
 ..   www.example.com.
 86400 IN TXT "v=spf1 -all"

-How to implement RPZ in Unbound
+How to use RPZ with Unbound
 -------------------------------

 The RPZ implementation in Unbound depends on the ``respip`` module, this module needs to be loaded using ``module-config``.
 Each policy zone is configured in Unbound using the ``rpz`` clause.
-The full documentation for RPZ in Unbound can be found in the :ref:`manpages/unbound.conf:manpage`.
+The full documentation for RPZ in Unbound can be found in the :doc:`manpages/unbound.conf:manpage`.
 A minimal configuration with a single policy zone can look like, where additional elements can be uncommented:

 .. code-block:: text